The classification system of hiking trails in Taroko National Park:

 Zhuilu Old Road, Mt.
 Yangtou Day Ascent, Mt.
 Shuan Trail

-Level 4 and 5 (Mountaineering) Trails are located with Eco-protection areas (application required 5 days or 2-month before entering) where the path is not well marked or where there have been natural landslides that may have recovered the trail in some places.
+Grade 4 and 5 (Mountaineering) Trails are located with Eco-protection areas (application required 5 days or 2-month before entering) where the path is not well marked or where there have been natural landslides that may have recovered the trail in some places.
 Permits are required.
 You must have experience in the outdoors.
 You should take complete mountaineering equipment with you, including food, water (sufficient to last serveral days), map, warm clothes, and lighting, tent.)

-Level 4 (Mountaineering) Trail:
+Grade 4 (Mountaineering) Trail:

 2. Park Entry Permit required: